Friday, December 21, 2007

 “Okay,” I said.

-I’ve been a bad memoirist I notice.
+I have been a bad memoirist I notice.
 I haven’t described Miss Rathbone.
 The problem is, I already know what she looks like, and since no one will ever read this rubbish anyway, why do I have to describe her?
 But for what it’s worth, she’s very thin and distinguished looking, I guess she’s forty or so, maybe thirty-five, very well-spoken.
-She teaches art at some fancy school called the Shipley School.
+She teaches art at a girl’s school called the Shipley School.
 She wore a sort of smock, pink, and all decorated with tiny paint splotches.
 Her legs were long and bare under it, and she was barefoot.
 She wore a very broad pink straw hat with a red ribbon around it.
+I shall now resume my narrative.

-“This is really quite a beautiful poem,” she said, handing me back the book.
+“This is really quite a beautiful poem,” she said, handing me back my notebook.

 “Well, just for a moment.
 I should get back to my painting before I lose the light.”